Court orders Dutch government to do more against climate change

 Last year, emissions of greenhouse gases were only 13 percent below 1990 levels in the Netherlands, which is among the most polluting countries in the European Union.

+“But uncertainty around the 2020 goal is very large”, the court said.
+“There is a clear chance that the reduction will fall far short of the 25 percent goal, which is unacceptable.”

+The government said it would abide by the ruling, and said the 2020 goal was “within reach”.
+However, it is also considering whether to appeal further, questioning the way the court has weighed policy decisions.

-The court upheld a 2015 ruling by a district court, handing a victory to the environmental group Urgenda Foundation, which filed the case on behalf of nearly 900 Dutch citizens.
+The court in its ruling rejected all objections by the government, handing a clear victory to the environmental group Urgenda Foundation, which filed the case on behalf of nearly 900 Dutch citizens.

-Reporting by Bart Meijer; Editing by Kevin Liffey
+Reporting by Bart Meijer; editing by Kevin Liffey, Larry King